godotengine/godot-docs/classes/class_enetpacketpeer.rst

 - void **ping_interval** **(** :ref:`int<class_int>` ping_interval **)**

 Sets the ``ping_interval`` in milliseconds at which pings will be sent to a peer.
 Pings are used both to monitor the liveness of the connection and also to dynamically adjust the throttle during periods of low traffic so that the throttle has reasonable responsiveness during traffic spikes.
+The default ping interval is ``500`` milliseconds.

 ----